katiebuntic/intro-to-research-data-management-carpentries/episodes/introduction.md

 - Choosing the right visualisation: Charts depend on data types.
 A timeline needs dates; a bar chart grouping by artist needs clean text labels; averages require numeric data.
 - Improving data quality: Identifying incorrect or mixed data types early helps Alex avoid downstream issues, especially when merging datasets or building models.

-In short: knowing data types helps ensure the dataset is trustworthy, analysable, and ready for exploration
+In summary: knowing data types helps ensure the dataset is trustworthy, analysable, and ready for exploration

-### Common data types
+### Common data types, examples from the MET Museum dataset

 Here are some common data types you'll encounter: